pact-foundation/pact-php/README.md

 Both the provider and consumer side make heavy use of lambda functions.

 ### Consumer Side Message Processing
 The examples provided are pretty basic.
-See examples\tests\MessageConsumer.
+See [example](/example/message/consumer/tests/ExampleMessageConsumerTest.php).
 1. Create the content and metadata (array)
 1. Annotate the MessageBuilder appropriate content and states
     1. Given = Provider State